nidaismailshah/block_date/README.txt

 RECOMMENDED MODULES
 ------------
-Install date_popup sub module of date module if you want to used date popup field format.
+Install date_popup sub module of date module if you want to use date popup field format.

 INSTALLATION